PaddlePaddle/PaddleSpeech/docs/source/tts/models_introduction.md

-# Released Models
+# Models introduction
-TTS system mainly includes three modules: `text frontend`, `Acoustic model` and `Vocoder`.
+TTS system mainly includes three modules: `Text Frontend`, `Acoustic model` and `Vocoder`.
 We introduce a rule based Chinese text frontend in [cn_text_frontend.md](./cn_text_frontend.md).
 Here, we will introduce acoustic models and vocoders, which are trainable models.

 The main processes of TTS include:
 1. Convert the original text into characters/phonemes, through `text frontend` module.
 2. Convert characters/phonemes into acoustic features , such as linear spectrogram, mel spectrogram, LPC features, etc. through `Acoustic models`.
 3. Convert acoustic features into waveforms through `Vocoders`.

 A simple text frontend module can be implemented by rules.
 Acoustic models and vocoders need to be trained.
-The models provided by Parakeet are acoustic models and vocoders.
+The models provided by PaddleSpeech TTS are acoustic models and vocoders.

 ## Acoustic Models
 ### Modeling Objectives of Acoustic Models